 - Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists. - Avoid driving and doing other tasks or actions that call for you to be alert until you see how this drug affects you. - To lower the chance of feeling dizzy or passing out, rise slowly if you have been sitting or lying down.
-Be careful going up and down stairs. - If you are having cataract surgery or other eye procedure, talk with your doctor. - Check your blood pressure as you have been told. - If taking for an enlarged prostate, have a rectal exam (to check prostate gland) and blood work (PSA test) as you have been told by the doctor.
+Be careful going up and down stairs. - If you are having cataract surgery or other eye procedure, talk with your doctor. - Check your blood pressure as you have been told. - Have a rectal exam (to check prostate gland) and blood work (PSA test).
+Talk with your doctor.